AtanasovAtanas/pb-interactive-java/EN/01-Expressions-and-Statements/02-Data-Types.md

 [slide]
 # Comments
-When writing code in Java, it’s important to make sure that your code can be easily understood by others.
+When writing code in Java, it's important to make sure that your code can be easily understood by others.

 Giving variables obvious names, defining explicit functions, and organizing your code are all great ways to do this.

 Another easy way to increase the readability of your code is by using comments!